abbyazari/NASA-ML-Pubs/README.md

-### Machine Learning Publications in NASA Represented Fields
+### Machine Learning and Artificial Intelligence Publications in NASA Represented Scientific Fields

 [![DOI](https://zenodo.org/badge/423582609.svg)](https://zenodo.org/doi/10.5281/zenodo.13023913)

-This is a collection of scripts that analyze the prevalence of machine learning in NASA science related literature.
+This is a collection of code that creates a preliminary analysis of the prevalence of machine learning in NASA science related literature.
 The original data source can be found at the Scopus literature [database](https://www.scopus.com/home.uri).

 The figure here was first computed for [Azari et al., 2021](https://baas.aas.org/pub/2021n4i128/release/1?readingCollection=7272e5bb) and has since been updated.
-As based on this figure, it is estimated that currently (in 2023) planetary science has seen approximately half as many applications of machine learning methods as in Earth science (7.5% vs 14.3% of publications).
+As based on this figure, it is estimated that currently (in 2024) planetary science has seen roughly half (60%) as many applications of machine learning methods as in Earth science (11.1% vs 18.1% of publications).

+The search terms regarding fields were updated in 2024 to include:
+- artificial intelligence as a search term in addition to machine learning; the exact search terms can be found in the data files
+- an approximate estimate of maximum uncertainties (via Poisson counting statistics)
+- expanded field definitions in recognition that scientists do not identify in papers as "planetary science" but are more likely to use "planetary geology" etc

-If you use this figure please reference the published paper and specify the version of the respository used for example (Azari et al., 2021, v2023.0.2).
-Sample Bibtex is given below.
+If you use this figure please reference the published paper and specify the version of the repository used for generating the figure (Azari et al., 2021, v2024).
+Sample Bibtex of the paper is given below.

 ```
 @article{Azari2021,